Jean Baptiste Alexandre Strolz: Service with Joseph Bonaparte in Spain

-The French campaign turned sour, when, as part of the overall plan to rid the Spanish peninsula of Napoleonic influence, General Wellesley's 20,000 British troops advanced into Spain to join 33,000 Spanish troops under General Cuesta on 27/28 July 1809.
+The French campaign turned sour when, as part of the overall plan to rid the Spanish peninsula of Napoleonic influence, General Wellesley's 20,000 British troops advanced into Spain to join 33,000 Spanish troops under General Cuesta on 27–28 July 1809.
 Marching up the Tagus valley to Talavera de la Reina, c.
-120 km southwest of Madrid, they encountered 46,000 French, nominally led by the French King of Spain, Joseph Bonaparte, but with his military adviser Field Marshal Jean-Baptiste Jourdan effectively exercising command over Field Marshal Claude Victor's I Corps and Major-General Horace Sebastiani's IV Corps.
+120 km southwest of Madrid, they encountered 46,000 French troops, nominally led by the French King of Spain, Joseph Bonaparte, but with his military adviser Field Marshal Jean-Baptiste Jourdan effectively exercising command over Field Marshal Claude Victor's I Corps and Major-General Horace Sebastiani's IV Corps.
 On 28 July 1808, Strolz commanded a cavalry brigade in Christophe Antoine Merlin's Light Cavalry Division.
-The division was only formed on 25 July 1808 on the king's orders by merging most of IV Corps' cavalry assets with I Corps' cavalry, this to reinforce I Corps at the head of the army column.
-After the defeat of the main French attack, General Sir George Anson's cavalry brigade, part of the Duke of Alburquerque's 1st and 2nd Cavalry Divisions was ordered to drive French further back and encircle and capture as many French troops as possible.
-When a combined Portuguese-English Horse cavalry charge attempted a flank attack it was General Strolz's brigade of light horse, led by him personally, that waited until the attackers had passed and then charged them in flank and rear.
+The division was only formed on 25 July 1808 on the king's orders by merging most of IV Corps' cavalry assets with I Corps' cavalry.
+This was primarily to reinforce I Corps at the head of the army column.
+After the defeat of the main French attack, General Sir George Anson's cavalry brigade, part of the Duke of Alburquerque's 1st and 2nd Cavalry Divisions, was ordered to drive the French further back, and to encircle and capture as many French troops as possible.
+When a combined Portuguese-English Horse cavalry charge attempted a flank attack, it was General Strolz's brigade of light horse, led by him personally, that waited until the attackers had passed and then charged them in flank and rear.

-Strolz's men on that day were the 10th Regiment de Chasseurs à Cheval led by Colonel Jacques-Gervais de Subervie and the 26th Regiment de Chasseurs à Cheval led by Colonel Jacques-Laurent-Louis-Augustin Baron Vial.
-Together with Colonel François Léon Ormancey's Brigade consisting of the Polish Vistula Lancers Regiment (Regiment de Lanciers Polonais de la Vistule) and the Westphalian Light Cavalry Regiment (Regiment de Chevaux-Légers de Westphalie) they succeeded in encircling the British 23rd Light Dragoons, thus being responsible for one of the few French successes during the battle of Talavera.
+Strolz's men on that day were the 10th Regiment de Chasseurs à Cheval, led by Colonel Jacques-Gervais de Subervie, and the 26th Regiment de Chasseurs à Cheval led by Colonel Jacques-Laurent-Louis-Augustin Baron Vial.
+Together with Colonel François Léon Ormancey's Brigade consisting of the Polish Vistula Lancers Regiment (Regiment de Lanciers Polonais de la Vistule) and the Westphalian Light Cavalry Regiment (Regiment de Chevaux-Légers de Westphalie), they succeeded in encircling the British 23rd Light Dragoons, thus being responsible for one of the few French successes during the battle of Talavera.

 The 23rd Light Dragoons lost 102 killed and wounded on that day with another 105 captured.
 Only a handful riders cut their way out and the remains of the regiment had to be sent back to England to be refitted.
 The successful action contributed to the French disengagement from the enemy and kept the British from pursuing the main force.
 King Joseph and Marshal Jourdan were harshly criticized by Napoleon for not having employed their reserves and therefore making a victory impossible.